Mabel Grouitch: The Mabel Grouitch Baby Hospital

 On 30 August, Mabel Grouitch arrived in Serbia with Elizabeth Shelley, an American woman, who had been acting as her secretary in the United States, and who proceeded to Serbia to work in the baby hospital as a volunteer nurse.
 The hospital was opened in Niš for the reception of patients on 29 August 1915, under the name of the Mable Grouitch Baby Hospital.

 Dr. Jones, after giving the hospital a good start, sailed from Saloniki, Greece on 30 September and reported to the United States on 22 October 1915.
 She was succeeded by Dr. Travis as director.
 Very soon afterward, Serbia was invaded by combined Austro-Hungarian, German and Bulgarian forces, on 13 October, the baby hospital ceased to exist and became a field ambulance to care for the sick and wounded Serbian soldiers.

+After she fled across the Albanian highlands with the Serbian Army during the Great Retreat, she spent the majority of her life in the United States, where she raised money for the Serbian relief fund.
+With refugee children in tow, Grouitch fled Serbia on the outbreak of World War II as Belgrade was being bombed.

 Later life

 According to historian Barbara Tuchman, during the first and second world war, Mable Grouitch was involved in the recruitment of agents for the British Naval Intelligence.

-She died on 13 August 1956 in a Georgetown hospital of leukemia in Washington D.C.
+She died on 13 August 1956 in a Georgetown hospital of leukemia in Washington, D.C.